-The Founders of the Royal Migration Camps have spent decades in the wilds of India and Africa and have found success with their ventures in the bush.
-Each of them have a unique set of skills, and whilst one specialises in creating luxury wildlife experiences, the other has exemplary ground handling experience in Tanzania.
+The Founders of the Royal Migration Camps have spent decades in the wilds of India and Africa.
+Their combined experience ensures guests of the ultimate hospitality and wildlife experiences one could ever imagine.
 The Camp is also associated with Shaaz Jung, who works very closely with National Geographic as a photographer and cinematographer.

 Ally Kea Ally and his wife, both have deep roots in Tanzania.
 Born in the country, Ally Kea knows the Northern Circuit, every track, every waterhole, every stream and even every rock that protrudes out of the Endless Plains.
 A master craftsman at ground operations, Ally Kea ensures that all systems run to perfection.
 He adds a deep sense of understanding of local traditions.

 Scion of the Murugappa family, Arun’s determination to conserve our wildlife led him to the wilds of East Africa.
-Here, in the Ngorongoro Conservation Area Authority he found his partners, Saad Jung and Ally Kea and together they chose to establish camps across the Northern Circuit of Tanzania.
-The three together embraced the Mission Statement:
+Here, in the Ngorongoro Conservation Area Authority he found his partners, Saad Jung and Ally Kea, and together they chose to establish camps across the Northern Circuit of Tanzania.
+Together they embraced the Mission Statement: